 About Me

-I am a third-year PhD candidate at the University of Exeter.
-My supervisors are Oliver Hauser and Daniele Rinaldo.
-Starting in September 2025, I will spend a year at Aix-Marseille School of Economics (AMSE).
+I am a PhD candidate at the University of Exeter.
+Starting in September 2025, I will spend a year at the Aix-Marseille School of Economics (AMSE) as a recipient of their 4th-year fellowship.

 You can contact me at: J.Lamb3@exeter.ac.uk